aleshaleksey/fansys23/04-combat.md

 An item or entity vulnerable to a damage type takes an extra half of the damage it would normally suffer.

 ___
+### Damage to objects

+Most items and objects can be destroyed by use of force.
+For the sake of this, most objects, including weapons and armour have a special kind of hit points (sometimes called "durability").
+For the specific rules on damaging objects see the "[breaking and entering](03-movement-exploration.md#breaking-and-entering)" rules.

+___
 ### HP damage and conditions

 When an entity loses HP due to damage, it risks acquiring a condition (see ["Conditions by Damage Type"](10-conditions-types.md#conditions-by-damage-type) table).